youtube/cobalt/README.md

 Cobalt is a lightweight application container (i.e. an application runtime, like a JVM or the Flash Player) that is compatible with a subset of the W3C HTML5 specifications.
-If you author a single-page web application (SPA) that complies with the Cobalt Subset of W3C standards, it will run well on all the devices that Cobalt supports.
+If you author a single-page web application (SPA) that complies with the Cobalt Subset of W3C standards, it will run as well as possible on all the devices that Cobalt supports.

 ## Motivation